-To Configure and Edit a Snapshot - Click on the Snapshots Menu and select the snapshot index number you wish to edit, then configure all desired options for your current tone's block bypass states, tempo and snapshot controllerassigned parameters' values.
+To Configure and Edit a Snapshot - Click on the Snapshots Menu and select the snapshot index number you wish to edit, then configure all desired options for your current tone's block bypass states, tempo and snapshot controller-assigned parameters' values.
 Your changes are stored automatically for the current snapshot index number.
 Be sure to Save your tone to permanently retain your snapshot settings with the preset.

-- To Load a Snapshot Simply choose the desired snapshot index number from the menu and all the settings configured for the snapshot are recalled instantly.

-TIP: Snapshots can also be loaded in real-time via your DAW host's plug-in parameter automation functionality-coe "Automatic page 46.
+- To Load a Snapshot Simply choose the desired snapshot index number from the menu and all the settings configured for the snapshot are recalled instantly. - TIP: Snapshots can also be loaded in real-time via your DAW host's plug-in parameter automation functionality-see "Automating Snapshot Changes" on page 48.